 Canadian country stars will hit the King Eddy stage and have you dancing all night long with live music starting at 11:00 pm.

 Kicking off the late-night concert series is Alberta’s true-grit country band The Dungarees performing a free show on Friday night, followed by iconic Canadian country artists Aaron Goodvin on Saturday and Gord Bamford on Sunday.

 A staple in the Canadian country music scene, The Dungarees have a definitive musical mandate- take the undeniable lyrical styling, soaring telecaster and steel guitar inherent in classic country, and inject it with harmony, modern intensity and pop sensibility to make it all their own.
+NO COVER.

 It’s no small thing when a notorious straight shooter like Aaron Goodvin says, without exaggeration, that his current EP Lucky Stars contains “the best stuff I have come up with since…ever.
 I write a lot of songs.
 A lot of songs.
 And these are my best seven.”
 The EP has already produced Goodvin’s second career number one in Canada with “Boy Like Me” and the follow up single/title track “Lucky Stars” is currently climbing the charts there.
 “Boy Like Me” is set to reach US radio audiences later this year.